raylyanway/cards/README.md

 - use for different card type, not only translate.
 Make cards more unversal
 - add speaking both sides
 - create Home page with statistic and analytic
+- add mechanism of repeating
+- make indicator of pressed button
+- make indicator of scroll